SergeyLavrentev/hotkeyMaster/README.md

 - App is hidden from Dock and Cmd+Tab by default
 - For autostart, LaunchAgents plist is used (see `autolaunch.py`)
 - Known issue: Some system gestures may interfere with custom gestures (phantom tap filter reduces false positives)
+- If a previously saved `open_app` action showed a missing first letter, update to latest version (off‑by‑one slice fixed) and re-save the action.

 ## Dependencies
 - PyQt5, pyobjc, pynput, pystray, pillow